Museum der bildenden Künste: Museum Foundation and First Museum

 The museum dates back to the founding of the "Leipzig Art Association" by Leipzig art collectors and promoters in 1837, and had set itself the goal of creating an art museum.
 On 10 December 1848, the association was able to open the "Städtische Museum" in the first public school on the Moritzbastei.
 There were issued approximately hundred gathered and donated works of (at that time) contemporary art.

 Through major donations including Maximilian Speck von Sternburg, Alfred Thieme and Adolf Heinrich Schletter the collection grew with time.
 In 1853, businessman and art collector Adolf Fer donated his collection under the condition that the city build a municipal museum within five years.
 Shortly before the deadline expired the museum was inaugurated on 18 December 1858.
 It was located on the Augustusplatz and was designed by Ludwig Lange in the style of the Italian Renaissance.
 Today, the Gewandhaus is located at its location.
 From 1880 to 1886 the building had been for the ever-growing collection extended by Hugo Licht.
 At the beginning of the 20th century, Fritz von Harck donated a part of his collection to the museum.

 In 1937 the Nazis confiscated 394 paintings and prints mainly of Expressionism in the propaganda campaign Degenerate art.
 In the night of 4 December 1943, the building was destroyed by a British air raid.
 Much of the inventory had previously been brought to safety.

-Dimitroff Museum and Interim Solutions
+Dimitroff Museum and interim solutions

 After the destruction of the building on Augustusplatz, the museum began a 61-year odyssey through several interim arrangements.
-After it was taken in 1948 in areas of the former Reichsbank in Petersstraße, it moved in 1952 into the building of the former Reichsgericht.
+After it was taken in 1948 in areas of the former Reichsbank in Petersstrasse, it moved in 1952 into the building of the former Reichsgericht.

 After the decision on the relocation of the Federal Administrative Court in Leipzig in May 1992, the museum had to move again in August 1997 into an interim site in Handelshof.
 The collection was shown in limited form at the interim sites.